justjoan/truckin/README.md

 # Truckin
 ## Overview
 In addition to being a shout out to the iconic San Francisco band The Grateful Dead, *Truckin* is a mobile app set out to feed the busy people of San Franscico with ease.
-An interactive map shows nearby food trucks with basic info for each, while offering lots of potential for future extension.
+The app shows nearby food trucks through both an interactive map view and a list view, while offering lots of potential for future extension.

 ## Considerations and Assumptions
 - The only hard requirement is to provide the user with a minumum of 5 food trucks near their current location.